 Formal Complaints or College-Initiated Investigations in which a student or recognized student organization is named as a Respondent will be decided by the adjudicator.

 Formal Complaints or College-Initiated Investigations against employees, including faculty and staff, will be decided by the adjudicator.

 Sanctions and Remedial Measures

-Sanctions will be decided by the Director of Human Resources and the appropriate Vice President.
+Sanctions will be decided by the Associate Vice President of Human Resources or the Associate Vice President for Student Affairs and the appropriate Vice President.
 Sanctions will be decided on a case-by-case basis and will be in accordance with College policy.
-Possible sanctions for employees include, but are not limited to, the following: a letter of reprimand, suspension or leave of absence without pay, reassignment of teaching or other responsibilities, denial of a pay increase, demotion, probation or termination.
-Sanctions for students are listed in Regulations Governing Student Conduct and may include without limitation verbal or written warnings, restrictions, probation, probated suspension, suspension or dismissal.
+Possible sanctions for employees include but are not limited to, the following: a letter of reprimand, suspension or leave of absence without pay, reassignment of teaching or other responsibilities, denial of a pay increase, demotion, probation or termination.
+Sanctions for students are listed in the Code of Student Rights and Responsibilities and may include without limitation verbal or written warnings, restrictions, probation, probated suspension, suspension or dismissal.